fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

   # "fortiflex" parameters is required if license_source is "fortiflex" or "file_fortiflex"
   # fortiflex = {
   #   retrieve_mode = "use_active"           # How to retrieve an existing fortiflex license (entitlement)
-  #                                          # "use_stopped" selects and reactivates a stopped entitlement where the description field is empty;
+  #                                          # "use_active": Retrieves "ACTIVE" or "PENDING" licenses.
+If the license is released, the license keeps "ACTIVE".
-  #                                          # "use_active" selects one active and unused entitlement where the description field is empty.
+  #                                          # "use_stopped" (default behavior): Retrieves "STOPPED", "EXPIRED" or "PENDING" licenses, and changes them to "ACTIVE".
+If the license is released, change the license to "STOPPED".
   #   username      = "<YOUR-OWN-VALUE>"     # The username of your FortiFlex account.
   #   password      = "<YOUR-OWN-VALUE>"     # The password of your FortiFlex account.
   #   config        = <YOUR-OWN-VALUE>       # The config ID of your FortiFlex configuration.
   # }

   # This parameter controls the instance that runs the cloud function.
+For simplicity, it is recommended to use the default value.
   service_config = {
     max_instance_count               = 1    # The limit on the maximum number of function instances that may coexist at a given time. max_instance_request_concurrency = 3    # Sets the maximum number of concurrent requests that one cloud function can handle at the same time.